DoTheEvo/selfhosted-apps-docker/frigate/readme.md

   * `Title` - `Motion Detected`
 * Body - `${message}`

+Obviously change all the instances of the `cam.example.com` and `ntfy.example.com` to whatever you got going.

 [Picture](https://i.imgur.com/SbohgYI.png) from the guide, this setup skips Authentification.<br>
 Test conectivity, it should be successful, then Create.